5. In Love With Spring: My Novel Online

 Simon laughed.
 “I may be rich, but I’m not that rich.”

 They went into the kitchen to make hot chocolate.
-Jules emptied two packets of cocoa into each mug and stirred as carefully as she could trying not to spill the powder over the edge.
-Not that it mattered if she made a mess—Simon’s grandfather had a cleaning woman who came in every morning.
+Jules emptied two packets of cocoa into each mug and stirred as carefully as she could, trying not to spill the powder over the edge.
+Not that it mattered if she made a mess—Grandfather had a cleaning woman who came in every morning.
 “Seriously,” she said, “what do I have that you would want to buy?”

 “Let's go to my room.”